3345/smile_cs169/README.md

 | created_at          | float            | not null | You can use some other representation of time , as long as it does not depend on the local timezone, and it allows for sub-second precision.
 | updated_at        | float             |  not null | You can use some other representation of time, as long as it does not depend on the local timezone, and it allows for sub-second precision.

-.Task 2: Prepare the Automated Tests
+Task 2: Prepare the Automated Tests
 ---

 Before you start writing the code for the API, I strongly recommend that you spend